-To avoid funds delivery problems, you should use a SWIFT checker online to ensure that the SWIFT number of the receiving bank is correct before sending the bank transfer.
+To avoid any delivery problems, you should use a SWIFT checker online to ensure that the SWIFT number of the receiving bank is correct.
+It never hurts to double-check.

 Is a SWIFT Code or BIC Like a Routing Number?

-The SWIFT network is the most used international payment system, surpassing the rival system IBAN (international bank account number).
-This comparison of IBAN vs SWIFT is measured by the number of transactions (using IBAN number) in that network versus SWIFT financial transactions.
+To date, the SWIFT network is the most popular international payment system, surpassing the IBAN (international bank account number) system.
+The comparison of IBAN vs SWIFT is measured by the number of transactions.

 SWIFT continues to retain a dominant position in capital markets despite competition from other real-time message services.
 There’s a method to that madness.